 \subsection{Unipotent invariance}

 In this section we prove the unipotent invariance of every weak$^*$ limit of $\mu_{s, T}$ as $T\to \infty$.
-The methods of the proof are inspired by the work of Eskin-Chaika \cite{Es-Ch} and extends their technique to more general curves in our setup. \begin{prop} Let $\varphi:[0,1]\to \R$ be a $C^1$-function.
-Then for a.e.\ $s\in [0, 1]$ any weak$^*$ limit $\mu$ of $\mu_{s, T}$ as $T\to \infty$ is invariant under the group $U$. \end{prop}
+The methods of the proof are inspired by the work of Eskin-Chaika \cite{Es-Ch} and extends their technique to more general curves in our setup.